Annual Contribution Estimates

 Scale

-The 2023 Kentucky forest sector output estimates varied by sub-sector.
-Some sub sectors, including logging and forestry, primary wood manufacturing and wood residue were down by 9.7%, 4.8%, and 6.4% compared to 2022.
-Secondary wood manufacturing was slightly up by 1.2%, pulp and paper was up 7.6%, and paper converters were up .5% in 2023 (Table 1).
-Volatile markets for logs and lumber continue to negatively affect the logging and forestry and primary wood manufacturing sub-sectors, which are also struggling with rising inflation.
-Widespread generational retirement is occurring in all sectors and is resulting in labor shortages that will remain a significant issue for the forest sector; logging and forestry along with primary wood manufacturing are having the most difficulty in recruiting and retaining skilled labor.
+The 2024 Kentucky forest sector output estimates varied among sub-sectors with logging, primary wood manufacturing, and wood residue down by 9.7%, 4.8%, and 6.4% respectively, compared to 2023.
+However, secondary wood manufacturing, pulp and paper, and paper converters were up 1.2%, 7.6% and 0.5% respectively (Table 1).
+Volatile markets for logs and lumber continue to negatively impact the logging and forestry and primary wood manufacturing sub-sectors, which are also struggling with rising inflation.
+Widespread generational retirement will continue to occur in all sectors, this combined with a lack of workforce development is and will in all probability result in labor shortages that will remain a significant issue for the sector; with logging,

 Contact Information